- The rose chafer is found throughout Minnesota, particularly in areas with sandy soil.

 How to identify rose chafers

-- slender beetle, pale green to tan in color with reddish‑brown or orangish spiny legs
+- Slender, pale green to tan in color with reddish‑brown or orange spiny legs.

 - It has short antennae that have a series of flat plate- or page-like segments.

 - A rose chafer sometimes resembles a wasp when it’s flying.

 - Larvae are called grubs and have brown heads and conspicuous legs.

 - Body is bent into a ‘C’ shape.